bartosz-szkolnik/thrain/readme.md

 - Caching & Expire Tags - [Remix Run - Introduction to HTTP Caching](https://www.youtube.com/watch?v=3XkU_DXcgl0)
 - How to add a proxy in Deno - [Creating a HTTP proxy with Deno](https://blog.r0b.io/post/creating-a-proxy-with-deno/)
 - How to create load balancing mechanism in Deno - [🌐 Node.js and the Art of Load Balancing: From Zero to Hero](https://www.youtube.com/watch?v=2oZJSePTivY)
+- How to create a RPC server & client - [Lightweight Typescript RPC Example](https://github.com/JonathanTurnock/minimal-ts-rpc/tree/main)
+- How to handle JSX.IntrinsicElements - [What is JSX.IntrinsicElements?](https://www.totaltypescript.com/what-is-jsx-intrinsicelements)
 - Validation utility (zod-like) - taken from book TypeScript na Poważnie by Michał Miszczyszyn